 Short term location, an option before choosing your home

 It is important to consider where you will work and where children will go to school (and afterschool care) before choosing where you will live (Luxembourg or neighbouring countries).
 Traffic can be very dense on the main roads and downtown.
-Almost 180 000 people commute every day to Luxemburg from neighboring countries !
+More than 190 000 people commute every day to Luxemburg from neighboring countries !

 Is it difficult to find a house or a flat?
 What can you suggest?